About the Alumni Association

 Campaign for UNC

 Officially announced in March 2017, the Campaign for UNC became the university's first comprehensive, public fundraising campaign.
 With a goal of raising $45 million, the campaign also set a goal of engaging 10% of the university's alumni through philanthropy, participation or volunteerism.
+The Campaign for UNC officially concluded on December 31, 2018.

 Do you have questions or additional history to share?
 Contact the UNC Office of Alumni Relations at email@example.com to help us tell the story of UNC's alumni relations over time.